fastoch/Linux/Bootable-Backup.md

 I've specified some directories to exclude because they're populated and used only after the system boots up.
 rsync will backup these folders, but not their content.

-When you're ready to make an actual backup, simply run the same cmd after removing the `--dry-run` option.

 -a => archive mode
 -A => preserve ACLs (access control lists)
 -X => preserve extended attributes